• Home

 one of the more reasonably-priced fad items to come along lately.
 The bands initially acquired sartorial cachet in the 1980s when Madonna was seen sporting them, but fashion has its ebbs and flows, so that level of popularity was not maintained and the bracelets lost their appeal for a time.
 In the late 1990s the bracelets came back into vogue, and they have gained additional status in the 2000s as everything 80s has become cool again and new pop stars like Avril Lavigne and Pink are seen wearing these baubles.

-In October 2003 the Alachua Elementary school in Florida banned children from wearing the stylish accents in response to rumors of the bijous conveying sexual meanings.
+• In October 2003 the Alachua Elementary school in Florida banned children from wearing the stylish accents in response to rumors of the bijous conveying sexual meanings.
 Kids in that school were referring to them as "sex bracelets," and even pupils as young as those at the Grade 3 level were making inappropriate sexual references about them.

-The bracelets have also been banned at Malabar Middle School in Mansfield, Ohio.
-Students at that institution say they use the gimcracks only for innocent fun, but their principal has chosen to forbid this popular form of jewelry.
+• The bracelets were banished from Malabar Middle School in Mansfield, Ohio.
+Students at that institution said they used the gimcracks only for innocent fun, but their principal chose to inveigh against this popular form of jewelry.
 "I'm trying to promote good character here at school so I simply am asking the students not to wear the jelly bracelets and not wear them to school anymore," said Joann Hipsher, the principal of the school.
+The colorful baubles were likewise made verboten in Fort McCoy, a kindergarten to Grade 8 school in Marion County, Florida.

 Officials at each of these schools have taken this stance not because the acts signified by various colors are being carried out, but to protect children from premature sexualization.
 Nothing in the various "sex bracelet" news stories we've pawed through indicates girls are actually using these fashion items to declare willingness to engage in various acts, or that boys are breaking girls' bracelets in the belief that so doing grants them a right to claim what they think has been advertised.
 Rather, the bannings are an attempt to unring a bell — to return children to a time when they weren't so focused on sex.

 Premature sexualization of young people is a valid concern, which is why parents are up in arms over the messages the bracelets purportedly communicate.
 Even if there's no actual hanky-panky going on (and as we've said, we see no reason to suppose that there is), such rumors encourage youngsters to view themselves and their classmates in sexual terms.
 It's disquieting to imagine children in Grade 3 mulling the possibility of lap dances, let alone of oral sex or intercourse.
-Such codes and rumors also serve to desensitize kids to the physical side of love, to lose awareness of its importance and specialness as sex becomes (at least in their minds, thanks to this undercutting) a mundane, meaningless activity one would properly engage in with anyone, even someone of short acquaintance.
+Such codes and rumors also serve to desensitize kids to the physical side of love, to lose awareness of its importance and specialness as sex becomes (at least in their minds, thanks to this undercutting) a mundane, meaningless activity one would properly engage in with anyone, even those of short acquaintance.

 The current media hoopla makes it appear this theme of young people imbuing innocuous objects with secret sex codes is a new thing, yet it's actually been around for decades.
 Though the present incarnation focuses on cheap colorful bracelets, sexual themes that existed thirty years ago employed pull tabs from soft drink cans and labels from beer bottles.
 In those days, youngsters at various schools throughout the US and Canada heard pull tabs were "sex coupons" — all a fellow needed to do to convince the girl of his dreams to bed down with him was present her with a tab from a can of soda, and she had to say yes.
 (Why any gal would be compelled to swive with a random boy for a pull tab was not a question that seemed to occur to the fellows, but then what has logic ever had to do with teen and pre-teen sex fantasies?)

 At other schools a pull tab was said to be exchangable for a kiss, and in some versions of the rumor the condition of the item being presented dictated its worth: if the little ring was broken from its tab it was good for a kiss, but if the ring was unbroken it was redeemable for sex.
-The belief was simple in some circles (tab = sex) and complicated in others, as the example below illustrates:
+The belief was simple in some circles (tab = sex) and complicated in others, as the following example from 1994 illustrates:

 I remember that you would get more action if you got more of the top [of the can] off.
 If you managed to get the tab off w/o breaking the ring, that was worth a kiss.
 If you could tear it off such that the lid that folds down when you open the can comes with it, you got a blow job or a lay, or something.
 If you managed to tear the entire top off (very difficult, but not impossible.
 I've seen it done) you get "a lot of sex."